§ Verifiable Public Registry v4 Specification

 First, Trust Deposit:

-Second, fee distribution: let’s suppose 70% of transaction fees are distributed to validators, and 30% of transaction fees are distributed to trust deposit holders.
+Second, fee distribution: let’s suppose trust_deposit_block_reward_share is set to 0.30 so that 70% of transaction fees are distributed to validators, and 30% of transaction fees are distributed to trust deposit holders.
 For this specific transaction:

 After the 2 operations: